“Commitment always precedes achievement”.

 The opposite of heroic action is inaction and procrastination.
 Financial procrastination is delaying some financial action item that you know should be done now.

+You are going to be left behind.
 Just remember, whenever you postpone a financial action item, you don’t have enough commitment towards your financial goals.
 No financial plan works unless you are willing to do the work.